What is Lean Protein? Benefits and Sources of Lean Protein

 Pulses, Peas, and Beans

-Legumes which include dry beans, peas, and pulses, are a rich source of protein and fiber.
+Legumes, including dry beans, peas, and pulses, are a rich source of protein and fiber.
 Per 100 grams of serving, they provide 8 grams of protein.

 Moreover, legumes can help you lower blood sugar levels, blood pressure, and diabetes risk.
 They are also rich in antioxidants and help in aging.